billg-splunk/spring-petclinic/readme.md

     export OTEL_RESOURCE_ATTRIBUTES='deployment.environment=conf21,version=0.314'
     export OTEL_EXPORTER_OTLP_ENDPOINT='http://localhost:4317'

+*(OPTIONAL: Splunk AlwaysOn Profiling: If you want to enable and test the AlwaysOn Profiling feature (currently beta), you can find details here: https://github.com/signalfx/splunk-otel-java/blob/main/profiler/README.md)*

+To use the Splunk AlwaysOn Profiler you need:
+1. Profiler needs to be enabled for your account (at least while the feature is under beta), contact your Splunk Observability Sales Rep/Engineer to get it configured.
+2. Enable the profiler via environment property:

+*(this enables profiling in the Splunk Java Otel Instrumentation Library)*

+    export SPLUNK_PROFILER_ENABLED='true'

 *(these commands define settings required by the instrumentation library)*

 Lastly, we will run our application adding the -javaagent tag in front of the command